javierdejuan/keyword-video-search-engine/README.md

        }
      }
 ```
-## Requeriments
+## Python Modules needed

 I spent a considerable big amount of time downloading and setting the correct modules.
 Google suggests to build an environement in order to install speech api mudules.
-You will find a requirements.txt file which may help you to install everything you need to run the above scritps.
+You will find a requirements.txt file  within the repo which may help you to install everything you need to run the above scritps.